Today's Market News:

 Bridging the Divide Between Buyers and Builders

 While demand for resale homes skyrocketed during the pandemic, the new home market has remained red-hot.
 As a result, many agents have spent more time collaborating with builders or developers -- and they've discovered the need for a slightly different approach when working with construction teams vs. buyers.
+Here are a few things agents should remember when navigating the new build process:1

-Buyers often have an emotional tie to their new home, even before they've closed on the property.
+- Builders have a different end goal Buyers often have an emotional tie to their new home, even before they've closed on the property.
 Builders see it as a business transaction: Their goal is to get it built and sold to profit and move on to the next project.

-You serve as the bridge between the buyer and builder, and clients expect you to advocate on their behalf.
+- You're an advocate for the buyer You serve as the bridge between the buyer and builder, and clients expect you to advocate on their behalf.
 It's a good idea to document all conversations with the builder and keep buyers apprised of all potential issues, delays, or changes.

-Builders may not be willing (or able) to negotiate due to a tight market, ongoing supply chain issues, and rising material costs.
+- There may be little room for negotiation Builders may not be willing (or able) to negotiate due to a tight market, ongoing supply chain issues, and rising material costs.
 Agents must be up for the challenge of balancing both buyers' and builders' needs throughout the process.

-Every buyer has the right to an inspection, even on new construction.
+- Insist on inspections Every buyer has the right to an inspection, even on new construction.
 Always hire a third party to inspect the work when it's complete.
 You'll have more leverage when you bring the builder back to address the punch list before the sale is final.

 Diverse Neighborhoods Attract Homebuyers

+More homebuyers and renters are seeking out diverse neighborhoods that better reflect the changing U.S. population.
+Over 10% of Americans identified as multiracial in 2020, up from 2.9% just a decade earlier.
 The number of mixed marriages is also rising; 11% of married adults have a spouse of a different race or ethnicity.
 As a result, an increasing number of people are in search of communities and neighborhoods with a mix of people from all ages, races, income levels, and backgrounds.2

 Less Trick, More Treat